 If you’ve decided that the WP Express Checkout Plugin will be the right fit for your website and business venture, this documentation will help you get started from the installation process right through to the basic and required set up.

-There is not a lot of setup involved with this simple eCommerce plugin for WordPress.
+This simple and lightweight eCommerce plugin for WordPress only requires a few basic setup to be completed to get started.
 So you can configure this plugin quickly and start selling products and services from your WordPress site fast.

 Video Tutorial: Basic Setup and Usage